We're here to help!

-Solar Myths: Five Reasons Homeowners Don’t Go Solar
+Solar Myths: Discover the Top 5 Reasons Homeowners Don’t Go Solar

 Solar panels are expensive.
 They do nothing for curb appeal.
 The installation process takes forever and the panels don’t even work without sun!
-Plus, all solar installers & their contractors are scammers.
+Plus, all solar installers and their contractors are dishonest.

 Right?

-As a family-owned residential solar installation company, we here at MPower Solar have heard it all.
-Headquartered in Brooklyn, New York we’re dedicated to building a greener, more sustainable future in all five boroughs and beyond.
+As a family-owned residential solar installation company, we've heard it all.
+Headquartered in Brooklyn, New York, at Mpower Solar we’re dedicated to building a greener, more sustainable future in all five boroughs and beyond.

 Now, get powered up because we’re about to bust the top five solar myths and bring you nothing but the facts.